-- The primary current of C.T is depending on load connected to system but it does not depend on the secondary winding burden. - Primary winding is single turn or bar winding and secondary has more number of turns to reduce the current in secondary. - If primary current is very high, it causes reduction is ratio error and phase angle error.
-So to increase value of primary current the primary is maintained with single turn. - The secondary number of turns are reduced by 1 or 2 turns, then the ratio error reduces.
+- The primary current of C.T depends on load connected to the system but does not depend on the secondary winding burden. - Primary winding is single turn or bar winding and secondary has more number of turns to reduce the current in secondary. - If primary current is very high, it causes reduction is ratio error and phase angle error.
+So to increase value of primary current the primary is maintained with single turn. - The secondary number of turns is reduced by 1 or 2, then the ratio error reduces.